USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ### CCTM_CONC: CCTM hourly instantaneous concentration file
 [Return to Table 7-1](#conc_t)

 The 2-D or 3-D CCTM hourly concentration file (CONC) contains instantaneous gas-phase species mixing ratios (ppmV) and aerosol species concentrations (µg m<sup>-3</sup>) at the end of each model output time step.
 The number and type of species contained in the CONC files depends on the chemical mechanism and aerosol model configurations that are selected when the CCTM is compiled.
 The [Species NameLists files](CMAQ_UG_ch04_model_inputs.md#matrix_nml) within the mechanism directories list the modeled species, and contain a column that specifies which species are written to the CONC files (e.g. [AE_cb6r3_ae7_aq.nml](../../CCTM/src/MECHS/cb6r3_ae7_aq/AE_cb6r3_ae7_aq.nml)).
 The GC_*mechname*.nml file lists the gas-phase species, the AE_*mechname*.nml file lists the aerosol species, and the NR_*mechname*.nml lists the nonreactive (inert) species.
 Species can be removed from the CONC file by editing the CONC column in the NameList file(s) to reduce the number of species that are written to, and thus the size of the CONC file.
-Users can also specify the output species list by modifying the environment variable CONC_SPCS in the run script which overrides the setting of the CONC column in the NameList file(s).
+Users can also specify the output species list by modifying the environment variable CONC_SPCS in the RunScript which overrides the setting of the CONC column in the NameList file(s).
 By default, concentrations for all model layers are output to the CONC file.
-Users may specify the layers to output using the CONC_BLEV_ELEV environment variable where BLEV corresponds to the bottom layer number and ELEV corresponds to the top layer number.
+Users may specify the layers to output using the CONC_BLEV_ELEV environment variable in the RunScript where BLEV corresponds to the bottom layer number and ELEV corresponds to the top layer number.

 <a id=aconc></a>
 ### CCTM_ACONC: hourly average concentration file
 [Return to Table 7-1](#aconc_t)

 The 2-D or 3-D CCTM integral average concentration file contains average model species concentrations for each model hour, as opposed to instantaneous concentrations at the end of each output time step.
-The species written to the ACONC file are set by the user in the CCTM run script using the environment variable AVG_CONC_SPCS.
-The model layers for which hourly average concentrations are calculated are also set in the CCTM run script using the environment variable ACONC_BLEV_ELEV, where BLEV corresponds to the bottom layer number and ELEV corresponds to the top layer number.
+The species written to the ACONC file are set by the user in the CCTM RunScript using the environment variable AVG_CONC_SPCS.
+The model layers for which hourly average concentrations are calculated are also set in the CCTM RunScript using the environment variable ACONC_BLEV_ELEV, where BLEV corresponds to the bottom layer number and ELEV corresponds to the top layer number.
 An example setting for the ACONC_BLEV_ELEV variable is “1 6”, which defines layers 1 through 6 as the vertical extent for which hourly average concentrations are calculated and written to the ACONC file.

 <a id=drydep></a>
 ### CCTM_DRYDEP: hourly cumulative dry deposition file